 1 Getting plants to our volunteers

-Our volunteers have collected their plant packs from one of our GroWet Community Hubs based around Oxfordshire.
-The packs contain GroWet seedlings, adult plants or seeds and all the materials and information needed to care for the plant at home.
+Our volunteers collected their plant packs from one of our GroWet Community Hubs based around Oxfordshire.
+The packs contained GroWet seedlings, adult plants or seeds and all the materials and information needed to care for the plant at home.

 2 Nurturing plants in the community

-Our volunteers look after the plants at home and in community centres over the summer.
-We keep in touch with them, offering tips and advice along the way.
-Volunteers post their progress on social media, using the hashtag #GroWet
+Our volunteers looked after the plants at home and in community centres over the summer.
+We kept in touch with them, offering tips and advice along the way.
+Volunteers posted their progress on social media, using the hashtag #GroWet.

 3 Back to the wild

-In the autumn, we collect the plants and introduce them to wild locations across Oxfordshire.
+In the autumn, we collected the plants and introduced them to wild locations across Oxfordshire with the help of our volunteers.
 The plants would once have been plentiful at these freshwater and wetland sites but are now in decline.
 By reintroducing them, we hope they can once again establish and restore Oxfordshire’s historic wetlands.